 Every human heart that beats with love helps increase and encourage peace in the world.
 As we remember to feel gratitude and be kind, we are contributing to a gentler, more loving earth.
 Seeking inner peace and shining out our joy is not selfish; it helps everything.
 It is through all the people who are feeling increasingly peaceful and loving in our own lives that world peace is growing right now.
 Every loving heart helps.
 It’s okay to love life!

-Posts Tagged With: Bloggers 4 Peace
+Archives For Bloggers 4 Peace

 As my recent theme indicates, the events of last month still linger with me as I ponder how restorative self-love can be, and how dangerous the lack of it is.